BeeChains/hns-domains/index.md

 by [![image](https://user-images.githubusercontent.com/37987346/101912317-96206680-3b8f-11eb-910e-d9d7e5015035.png)](https://innerinetcompany.webflow.io/contact)

 [OwnTheWeb3/](http://official.owntheweb3/) we Consciously CHOOSE to Bend and [SHAPE Reality/](http://innerinetcompany.shapereality.hns.to.hns.to/) while customizing the Root Zone File of the Internet beggining from the Root Of Perception.
 Tired of Paying Rent for your domains and websites go here [Learn NameBase](https://learn.namebase.io/).
 Explore our [Handshake](https://handshake.org/) Top Level Domains listed below;
 Use [HNS.to](http://hns.to/) to resolve Handshake domains for now...
 Get a subdomain on any of our Top Level Domains, make a Handshake ONCE and OWN WEB SPACE with us.
 Less censorship and near zero gatekeepers.
 Now, WE CAN say [We Own The Internet](http://innerinetcompany.weowntheinternet/) with [proof of work](https://hackernoon.com/everything-you-didnt-know-about-the-handshake-naming-system-how-this-blockchain-project-will-483464309f33).
-Make an offer on any of these Top Level Domains at [NameBase](https://namebase.io/), or see [Inner I Net Company/](https://innerinetcompany.carrd.co/) for a subdomain now!
+Make an offer on any of these Top Level Domains at [NameBase](https://namebase.io/), or contact [Inner I Net Company/](https://innerinetcompany.webflow.icontacto/) for a subdomain now!

 - [A👁/](https://allseeingi.xn--a-z42s.hns.to/)
 - [🌲.Treed Up Binghi/](http://xn--vh8h.treedupbinghi.hns.to/)